ecohydro/waves_website/_posts/2017-09-27-Zambia-arable-marks-2017.md

 categories:
   - News
   - Research
+  - Field work
-  - Fieldwork
+  - Photos
 tags:
   - "2017"
   - Zambia
   - WSC
   - Natasha Krell
   - Food Security
+  - Water Sustainability Climate
+  - ZARI
 excerpt: Water Society Climate work wraps up with close to 60 Arable Marks deployed around Zambia's Southern province.
 ---

 ![image]({{ "/assets/images/allan-arable-summer17.png" | absolute_url }}){: .align-right}
+# subtitle: Installing an Arable Mark in some village.

-WAVES lab members teamed up with Arable Labs and Zambia's Agricultural Research Institute to install close to 60 <a href="https://www.nsf.gov/news/mmg/mmg_disp.jsp?med_id=82037&from=
+WAVES lab members Kelly and Natasha teamed up with Arable Labs and Zambia's Agricultural Research Institute to install close to 60 <a href="https://www.nsf.gov/news/mmg/mmg_disp.jsp?med_id=82037&from=
-" target="_blank">  Internet of Things devices </a> in the southern province of Zambia. understand agricultural management in Zambia’s Southern province.
+" target="_blank">  Internet of Things devices </a> in the southern province of Zambia.
+Supported by a National Science Foundation Water Sustainanility and Climate grant, this research seeks to understand climate variability impacts on smallholder agriculture in Zambia and Kenya.
+By coupling social information collected via SMS and environmental monitoring and measuring via low-cost solar-powere environmental sensors, we can better understand intra-seasonal farmer decision-making.

-Arable Labs highlighted our recent work, and you can read more about it <a href="https://medium.com/@ArableLabs/how-4m-in-nsf-funded-work-fills-data-gap-to-improve-farmers-climate-adaptation-9553efc37859" target="_blank"> here. </a>
+Arable Labs recently highlighted our recent work on their <a href="https://medium.com/@ArableLabs/how-4m-in-nsf-funded-work-fills-data-gap-to-improve-farmers-climate-adaptation-9553efc37859" target="_blank"> blog. </a>